 Star Trek: Deep Space Nine In 82.5 Hours

-I’ve always loved Star Trek and I grew up watching Star Trek: The Next Generation.
-When I was in fifth grade, my Dad helped me build a homemade costume so I could go as a Borg for Halloween.
+When I was in fifth grade, my Dad helped me build a homemade costume so I could go as a Borg from Star Trek for Halloween.
 Everyone in class asked me, “What are you?” and I said, “I’m a Borg.
 From Star Trek.”

 As a kid, Star Trek: The Next Generation was my favorite show, but some time between fifth grade and now, I’ve come to recognize that while Next Gen holds a special place in my heart, it is not the best incarnation of Star Trek.
 That title belongs to what writer Ronald D. Moore called Next Generation’s “bastard stepchild,” Star Trek: Deep Space Nine.

 Deep Space Nine is a remarkable show.
 It is unfairly overlooked as one of the foundational programs (like Buffy, The Sopranos, and Hill Street Blues) of our current golden age of television.
 DS9 introduced long, serialized stories about morally ambiguous characters to network television ten years before Battlestar Galactica, Breaking Bad, and Game of Thrones.

 DS9 is funny, exciting, and mysterious.
 It has some of the best plot twists in the history of television.
 It has a pleasing continuity, so that episodes build upon one another — characters make mistakes and then they grow and learn over time.
 Best of all, Deep Space Nine is impeccably structured, with a beginning, middle, and end (when Deep Space Nine ends, it ends).

 I want to make the case that Deep Space Nine is worth your time in 2016, and give you my list of the essential episodes to watch.
 But in order to understand what Deep Space Nine is all about, you have to know a little bit about Star Trek.